maubanel/UE5-Animations/character-anim/README.md

 ##### `Step 4.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 *Press* on the **Animations** tab.
 Lets find some animations.
 Lets start with the regular run speed. *Type* `Run` in the **Search** menu and *click* through various runs.
 Pick a moderate speed run that you like.
 Now adjust the various settings to make it as you would like.
-Make sure the arms don't swing into the body poloygons.
+Make sure the arms don't swing into the body polygons.

 ![run animation](images/FindRunAnimationAndPreview.png)